LuggLD/SmearFrame/README.md

 ## How do I use this?
 This effect consists of two parts: a blueprint component you add to an actor you want to be affected by the smear frame effect, and a material function that you add to its material.

+## Limitations
+As a quick and dirty proof of concept, this effect uses the actor's velocity to determine smear strength.
+As such, it does not work with animated skeletal meshes in the way you'd expect.
+Suggestions or pull requests are very welcome though! :)

 ![Smear Frame effect](http://broad-strokes.com/media/smear.gif "UE4 Smear Frame effect")

 ## Credits